 One functional variation of the full basement is the daylight basement.
 Built against a slope, the daylight basement has one or more sides that are completely embedded in the ground, from floor to ceiling.
-However, as the slope descends, one or more sides of the foundation are exposed and can have large windows and doors, which bring in daylight.
+However, as the slope descends, one or more sides of the foundation are exposed and can have large windows and doors to bring in daylight.

 02 of 03